rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 ##### Priority

-By default, Rancher prioritizes port rules targetting the same service, but if you wanted to, you could re-prioritize these targets by defining your own priority for the port rules.
+By default, Rancher [prioritizes port rules](#default-priority-order) targeting the same service, but if you wanted to, you could customize your own prioritization of the port rules.

 ###### Example `rancher-compose.yml`